-To assist with managing the Pension Fund's Responsible Investment policy and monitoring its activities, the Panel and Board has created a specific Responsible Investment (RI) Sub-Committee
+To assist with managing the Pension Fund's Responsible Investment policy and monitoring its activities, the Panel and Board has created a specific Responsible Investment (RI) Sub-Committee.

-In the last year the Hampshire Pension Fund Panel and Board and the RI subcommittee have considered 3 separate reports specifically addressing Climate Change risks.
+In the last year the Hampshire Pension Fund Panel and Board and the RI sub-committee have considered three separate reports specifically addressing Climate Change risks.
 These are summarised as follows:

-- March 2022: the Panel and Board agreed and published the Pension Fund's third annual update on Responsible Investment, including carbon footprint analysis of the Fund's listed equities. - July 2022: the Panel and Board agreed changes to the Fund's RI policy following consultation with the Fund's scheme members and employers. - November 2022: a report was received from specialist third-party consultants (MJ Hudson) analysing the carbon footprint of the Pension Fund's investments and the climate change risks in each portfolio.
+March 2023: the Panel and Board agreed and published the Pension Fund's fourth annual update on Responsible Investment, including carbon footprint analysis of the Fund's listed equities.

+- September 2023: the Panel and Board agreed to set targets that over 30% of the alternative investment portfolios are allocated to sustainable or impact investments by 2026. - December 2023: the Panel and Board considered the Fund's investment in fossil fuel companies following reports on the irresponsible extraction activities of some fossil fuel companies.

-In addition to the reports above the Panel and Board received further training from the specialist third-party consultant on climate change risk.
+In addition to the reports above the Panel and Board received further training on climate scenario analysis of the Pension Fund's assets and liabilities in its Actuarial Valuation.